robisim74/qwik-speak/docs/inline.md

 > Inline Qwik Speak `$translate`, `$inlineTranslate` and `$plural` functions at compile time

 ## How it works
-In development mode, translation happens _at runtime_: translations are loaded during SSR or on client, and the lookup also happens at runtime.
+In development mode, translation happens _at runtime_: `assets` are loaded during SSR or on client, and the lookup also happens at runtime.

+In production mode, `assets` are loaded only during SSR, and to get the translations on the client as well it is required to inline the translations in chucks sent to the browser.

-Using _Qwik Speak Inline_ Vite plugin, translation happens _at compile-time_: translations are loaded and inlined in chunks sent to the browser during the build, and only `runtimeAssets` are translated on the client:
+Using _Qwik Speak Inline_ Vite plugin, translation happens _at compile-time_: `assets` are loaded and inlined in chunks sent to the browser during the build, and only `runtimeAssets` are loaded and translated on the client:

 ```mermaid
 sequenceDiagram